zhongwencool/ecron/README.md

 * When `time_zone` is `utc`, current datetime is [calendar:universal_time()](http://erlang.org/doc/man/calendar.html#universal_time-0).
 * The job will be auto remove at the end of the time.
 * Default job is singleton, Each task cannot be executed concurrently.
-* If the system clock suddenly alter a lot(such as close your laptop for two hours or modify system time manually), it will skip the tasks which are supposed be running during the sudden lapse of time, then recalculate the next running time by the latest system time.
+* If the system clock suddenly alter a lot(such as sleep your laptop for two hours or modify system time manually), it will skip the tasks which are supposed be running during the sudden lapse of time, then recalculate the next running time by the latest system time.